 John enjoys recording rural heritage, architecture, people and landscape for his many patrons, particularly those images that still remain within the confines of The Great Estates.
 He has successfully run ornithological sketchbook skills courses based at Salthouse and Cley NWT Reserve in which students drew birds on site and completed a watercolour after learning techniques during the day.
 John has a subtle technique, using both watercolour and gouache on tinted papers and was influenced by Thorburn, Turner, Forbes, Cotman and De Wint.
 The Newlyn and Norwich Schools with their 18th century style being so suitable for the accurate recording of the North Norfolk landscape have also been a great inspiration.

-The Artist is a keen gardener, field sportsman and ornithologist who looks upon his residence in Salthouse as ‘a privilege’.
+The Artist is a keen gardener, field sportsman and ornithologist who looks upon his residence on the Norfolk coast as ‘a privilege’.

 2008 saw John returning to North Carolina to complete a series of new commissions for The World Methodist Council based in the Blue Ridge Mountains.
 He also accepted a year in residence at one of the great Norfolk estates in order to complete a ’book for the house’, comprising of fifty watercolours bound within one book, a true heritage piece for future generations.
 He received a national book proposal in 2009 which involves recording in watercolour the people and places of North Norfolk.This resulted in the acclaimed book 'Norfolk Coastal Colours', published by Halsgrove in 2010 and availiable from The Artist via this website.